What is a diabetic coma?

-Hyperosmolar hyperglycaemic state ( HHS ) is a medical emergency that can happen in people with type 2 diabetes.
+Hyperosmolar hyperglycaemic state is a medical emergency that can happen in people with type 2 diabetes.
 HHS is similar to ketoacidosis, but the person affected doesn’t produce high levels of ketones.

 Hypoglycaemic coma happens when someone with diabetes gets an extremely low blood sugar level (hypoglycaemia) and there is not enough glucose for their brain to function normally.
-If this happens, they will become unconscious very quickly and needs a source of glucose urgently.
+If this happens, they will become unconscious very quickly.
+They need a source of glucose urgently.
 All people with diabetes need to have an emergency plan ready to put into action if they become hypoglycaemic.
 This usually involves keeping a source of fast-acting glucose on hand in case they notice symptoms of hypoglycaemia, such as sweating and light-headedness.